 - When the rule is new in the profile (a brand new rule activated or a rule that was deactivated and is now activated)

-- When the analyzer has just been upgraded (because rule implementations could be smarter now)
+- When SonarQube has just been upgraded (because rule implementations could be smarter now)

 - When the rule is external

-As a consequence, it is possible that backdating will keep newly raised issues out of the New Code Period.
+As a consequence, it is possible that backdating will keep newly raised issues out of New Code.

 Automatic Issue Assignment